guess-js/guess/packages/webpack/README.md

   // and less aggressive for users with slower connection.
   runtime: {
     // Does not prefetch bundles during route change.
-    // Instead, the client library can use the `score` method from `guess-webpack/api`
+    // Instead, the client library can use the `guess` method from `guess-webpack/api`
     // in order to grade the links with highest probability to be visited.
     // For details see "Manual Prefetching"
     delegate: true,